About

 I try and write articles I find interesting and I want to remember about my life.
 I have a wide range of interests and I want to make them relevant and interesting to the reader.

 The website title is inspired by the lyrics of the B-side to Lily the Pink by The Scaffold.
-Which coincidentally was at number one in the charts on the day I was born!
+Which coincidentally was at number one in the charts in the UK on the day I was born!
 This is my favourite ever lyric.

 “The buttons of your mind were difficult to find and my fingers far too clumsy.”